uktrade/data-hub-frontend/docs/Dependabot.md

 ### Storybook / Nivo

 When one of the `@storybook` dependencies is updated, the others need to be updated so they are all on the same version.
+This can be done with the script `storybook:update-dependencies`, which will set all Storybook dependencies to the latest version.

 The same principle applies to the `@nivo` dependencies.